PdlAyush/cosmo_lander/README.md

 # cosmo_lander

-Some ROS nodes for CosmoScout's csp-vamex
+ROS package for the VaMEx project.